Andrew Hanlon

 Research

-I study homological mirror symmetry and its applications to symplectic topology, algebraic geometry, and beyond.
+I study homological mirror symmetry and its applications to symplectic topology, algebraic geometry, and other related areas.
 My work focuses on developing a thorough understanding of homological mirror symmetry for toric varieties and the partially wrapped Fukaya categories of their mirrors in order to study mirror symmetry more generally and achieve new applications.
 I am additionally interested in the general theory of (Fukaya categories of) symplectic manifolds equipped with holomorphic functions.
 These often serve as mirrors to varieties equipped with an anticanonical divisor, as in the case of toric mirror symmetry.

 Teaching